-$^{^6}$ OVF support was originally introduced with VirtualBox 2.2 and has seen major improvements with every version since.
+6OVF support was originally introduced with VirtualBox 2.2 and has seen major improvements with every version since.

-VirtualBox.
+OVF is a cross-platform standard supported by many virtualization products which allows for creating ready-made virtual machines that can then be imported into a virtualizer such as VirtualBox.
 VirtualBox makes OVF import and export easy to access and supports it from the Manager window as well as its command-line interface.
 This allows for packaging so-called virtual appliances: disk images together with configuration settings that can be distributed easily.
 This way one can offer complete ready-to-use software packages (operating systems with applications) that need no configuration or installation except for importing into VirtualBox.

 Note: The OVF standard is complex, and support in VirtualBox is an ongoing process.
 In particular, no guarantee is made that VirtualBox supports all appliances created by other virtualization software.
-For a list of known limitations, please see chapter 14, Known limitations, page 208.
+For a list of known limitations, please see chapter 14, Known limitations, page 212.